Members of the Korean Royal Family

 On November 3, 1910, right after the Japanese annexed Korea, the Chosŏn Nobility Tour Group visited Tokyo and took a commemorative photo.

 The monetary gifts awarded to the newly entitled nobility, were not paid in cash, but were paid as a bond.
 The Korean nobility received a fraction of the amount each year in interest payments.
 The principal was to be repaid in full after 50 years, with a 5-year grace period.
 The interest rate was 5% per year and was paid at the Chosŏn Bank or Post Office in March and September of each year.
 Because of the fall of the Japanese occupation in 1945, no one received the promised 50-year maturity.
 By the living standards at the time, the annual interest payment was not a small amount of money.
 At the time of the annexation, deceased pro-Japanese Koreans such as Kim Ok-gyun, Seo Kwang-beom, Ahn Gyeong-su, Shin Ki-seon and Woo Beom-seon did not receive titles of nobility.
-Their bereaved families were only given a small amount of silver/gold, probably in the form of bonds.
+Their bereaved families were only given a small amount of silver and/or gold, probably in the form of bonds.

 Some Chosŏn aristocrats lived rather poor lives, and there were quite a few cases of disgraced nobles who had their titles rescinded.
 In 1927, to prevent the economic downfall of the Chosŏn nobility, the “Ordinance on the Inheritance of Chosŏn Nobility” 조선귀족세습재산령 was enacted.
-It set up hereditary property so that it could be protected from creditors.
+It set up hereditary property so that it could be legally protected from creditors.
 In 1928, the “Ordinance on the Protection of the Chosŏn Nobility” 조선귀족보호자금령 was promulgated to provide additional relief and protection for impoverished aristocrats.

 As an aside, during most of the Chosŏn Dynasty, the title of Duke was merely an Honorific Character appended to the recipient’s name or title and was not an actual title of nobility.
 For example: Admiral Yi Sun-sin 이순신 (李舜臣 1545 – 1598) was posthumously honored with the title Duke of Loyal Valor or Lord of Loyal Valot (충무공; 忠武公).
 Only members and direct descendants of the Korea Royal Family could hold the actual title of Duke.
 This was also true among Japanese titles of nobility.